 The objective is to keep them motivated.
-Stars are an interesting challenge for further sales development.
+Stars are an interesting challenge for further sales training.
 Typically, managers think that their Stars are their greatest asset and can be left to their own devices to get on with the job and bring in the results.
 Ignorantly, they turn their attention to the other categories.
 This in many cases can be the cause of Stars slipping into the Coaster category.
 Stars need lots of contact and attention from the manager and genuine appreciation and acknowledgement will go a long way in maintaining the motivation of these valuable assets.

 Bringing variety into the job for them and using their sales skill and experience to produce special projects or benefit other members in the team, ceiling less incentive plans and over achievement bonuses are some ways that will also have a positive effect on prolonging their motivation.

 If you can identify your sales forces into the above four categories and work with them appropriately, then sky is the absolute limit for your sales achievement.

 At InspireOne, we endeavor to provide some of the most customized sales training solutions to our clients, based on the fact that different motivators will work for different people.
 Years of experience and interactions with some of the nation’s biggest companies and their sales teams has nurtured the way we deal with sales training and identify the specific issues in managing sales forces today.